 Render Coffee

-The ultimate Render experience is taking the time to enjoy a hand-poured cup of the company’s own coffee, roasted right in downtown Boston, at a table in the gloriously light-filled atrium—or best yet, on the secluded back patio.
-But even a quick stop here (or at the original South End location) for a frothy latte or the sweet, signature malted cold brew is always a welcome respite for any coffee lover.
-Take note: A third location, in the lobby of the upcoming Two DryDock office building in the Seaport, will open in early 2022.
+The ultimate Render experience is taking the time to enjoy a hand-poured cup of the company’s own coffee, roasted in Shirley, Mass., at a table in the Columbus Ave.’s gloriously light-filled atrium—or better yet, on the secluded back patio.
+But even a quick stop here for a frothy latte or the sweet, signature malted cold brew is always a welcome respite for any coffee lover.
+Take note: Render’s Financial District location has closed; instead now there’s a lobby location at Two DryDock office building in the Seaport.

 Revival Cafe + Kitchen

-Revival is a trio of spots founded by chef Steve “Nookie” Postal (Cambridge’s Commonwealth restaurant) and Crema Cafe’s Liza Shirazi.
-All three locations offer curbside pickup, too, making it easy to pick up a pumpkin spice latte (you know you want one), flat white, or golden crema (a double shot of espresso with honey and cinnamon).
-The pastries and sandwiches, meanwhile, include faves like the Jimmy Pesto, an egg sandwich with feta, pickled onions, and sunflower seed pesto.
+Revival is a quintet of spots founded by chef Steve “Nookie” Postal (Cambridge’s Commonwealth restaurant) and Crema Cafe’s Liza Shirazi.
+All locations offer curbside pickup, too, making it easy to pick up a pumpkin spice latte (you know you want one), flat white, or golden crema (a double shot of espresso with honey and cinnamon).
+The pastries and sandwiches, meanwhile, include faves like the Bob’s Burgers nod Jimmy Pesto, an egg sandwich with feta, pickled onions, and sunflower seed pesto.

 Third Cliff Bakery & Cafe